jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 - Bundle Tasks (for Windows)
 - EC2 User data scripts (web interface/command line):
   - Simple Bash start
-  - You can then tools of your choice: Chef, Puppet, Ansible
+  - You can then use tools of your choice: Chef, Puppet, Ansible ...

 ***